alphagov/government-service-design-manual/service-manual/measurement/using-data.md

 ##Understand user needs/decide what to measure

-Make sure the [core KPIs](/service-manual/measurement#what-will-you-measure) established in the [service standard](/service-manual/digital-by-default/index.html), and any [other KPIs](/service-manual/measurement/other-kpis.html) you choose to measure, accurately reflect the needs of your users and stakeholders.
+Make sure the [core key performance indicators (KPIs)](/service-manual/measurement#what-will-you-measure) established in the [service standard](/service-manual/digital-by-default/index.html), and any [other KPIs](/service-manual/measurement/other-kpis.html) you choose to measure, accurately reflect the needs of your users and stakeholders.

 This will allow you to measure the ability of your service to meet user needs.

 ##Install and configure platforms
 While building your service, make sure that appropriate analytics tools are being used to monitor the service, collecting the data necessary to produce accurate and timely measurements.

-For more information, read guidance on [choosing analytics tools](/service-manual/making-software/analytics-tools.html).
+For more information, read our guidance on [choosing analytics tools](/service-manual/making-software/analytics-tools.html).

 ##Establish a baseline